hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 comparison with the 388,146-cycle native full-graph record.

 YOLO-style MaxPool is implemented through the 96-byte v2 `MAXPOOL` command.
-The supported subset is static batch-1 INT8, exactly 32 channels, K5/S1/P2,
+The supported subset is static batch-1 INT8, K5/S1/P2, same input/output shape
-same input/output shape and quantization, no fused activation, C32-blocked internal tensors, and out-of-place output.
-The runtime validates all fixed kernel fields, overflow-safe tensor ranges, TCDM references, reserved fields, and non-overlap before calling `systolic_maxpool5x5s1p2_c32_linebuf()`, the same linebuffer pool fast path used by native Micro-YOLO.
-C33, K3, requantized, and fused-ReLU forms are rejected.
+and quantization, no fused activation, C32-blocked internal tensors, and out-of-place output.
+Depth is restricted to C32 and the selected full-size YOLO SPPF depth C128; C64 and non-C32 depths remain rejected.
+The runtime validates all fixed kernel fields, overflow-safe tensor ranges, TCDM references, reserved fields, and non-overlap.
+C128 executes four group-plane calls to `systolic_maxpool5x5s1p2_c32_linebuf()`, the same linebuffer pool fast path used by native Micro-YOLO, without a scalar or generic tensor fallback.
+K3, requantized, and fused-ReLU forms remain rejected.

 The compiler-generated H24/W24/C32 operator package passes byte-exactly on Verilator at 289,729 simulated ns, with 251,203 ns measured invocation time and